civol/HDLRuby/README.md

  - `u`: `unsigned` type,

- - `s`: `signed` type, the last figure is signed extended if required for the binary, octal and hexadecimal bases, but not for the decimal base.
+ - `s`: `signed` type, the last figure is sign extended if required by the binary, octal and hexadecimal bases, but not for the decimal base.

 The base specifiers are the followings: